 This hierarchy requires the use of observable market data when available.
-The Company's available-for-sale investments and held-to-maturity securities are categorized as Level 1.
+The Company's held-to-maturity securities are categorized as Level 1.
 The amortized cost of the held-to-maturity securities approximates fair value.
 The Company does not intend to sell its investments held-to maturity before the recovery of their amortized cost bases which may be at maturity.

-Some of our financial instruments are not measured at fair value on a recurring basis but are recorded at amounts that approximate fair value due to their liquid or short-term nature.
+Some of our financial instruments are not measured at fair value on a recurring basis but are recorded at amounts that approximate fair value due to their liquid or shortterm nature.
 Such financial assets and financial liabilities include: cash and cash equivalents, accounts receivable, certain other current assets, accounts payable and other liabilities, fund management and administration payable, and compensation and benefits payable.